-(1) Total Compensation, above, is calculated by summing cash fees paid, the value of DSUs as of the date of grant and a Black-Scholes valuation of Options as of the date of grant.

-(2) Based on the closing price of \$0.83 per Common Shares on June 30, 2020.
+- (1) Adjusted for the Consolidation. - (2) Total Compensation, above, is calculated by summing cash fees paid, the value of DSUs as of the date of grant and a Black-Scholes valuation of Options as of the date of grant. - Based on the closing price of \$3.78 per Common Shares on December 31, 2020.